 How to find out which debt collection agency I owe

 Know you have an account in collections but not sure exactly who you owe?
 There are a few ways to figure out what agency your debt was sold to:

 - Check your credit report.
 Most debt collection agencies will report your debt to one — if not all — of the major credit bureaus: Experian, Equifax and TransUnion.
 Take a look at your credit report from each bureau — you can do this once a year for free — and you’ll likely see the name and phone number of the collector your debt was sold to.

 - Contact your original creditor.
 Call the credit card issuer or other lender you originally had an account with and ask if your debt has been sold.
 If it has, it’ll be able to give you the name and contact information for the debt collection agency you now owe.

 - Check your mail and voicemail.
 If your debt has been sold to a third-party agency, odds are you’ve received letters and voicemails from the collector trying to get you to pay.
 Debt validation notices should contain the contact information for the collector.
 If you just have a voicemail, try searching for the phone number online to figure out which company it is.

 What if I’m contacted about a debt I don’t owe?

-If a debt collector has contacted you about a debt that you don’t think is yours, or if the amount of debt seems wrong, send a letter to ask for validation of the debt.
+If a debt collector contacted you about a debt that you don’t think is yours, or if the amount of debt seems wrong, send a letter to ask for validation of the debt.
 Check these details against your own and then contact the provider to dispute the debt.

 Dealing with overdue debts can be overwhelming, but there are many ways to get back on track.
 Understanding how the process works and being proactive by getting in touch with any debt collectors can help you take back control of your finances.
-However, if your debt situation worsens to a point where you no longer think you can handle it on your own, consider using a debt relief company to help you regain control of your finances.
+However, if your debt situation worsens to a point where you no longer think you can handle it on your own, consider a debt relief company to help you regain control of your finances.